intel/intel-extension-for-transformers/README.md

 ## 🎯Validated  Models
 Here is the average accuracy of validated models on Lambada (OpenAI), HellaSwag, Winogrande, PIQA, and WikiText.
-The Next token latency is based on input size 32, group size 128 and greedy search on Intel's 4th Generation Xeon Scalable Sapphire Rapids processor.
+The next token latency is based on 32 input tokens and greedy search on Intel's 4th Generation Xeon Scalable Sapphire Rapids processor.

 | Model |  FP32         | INT4 (Group size 32) | INT4 (Group size 128) | Next Token Latency   |
 |---------------------|:----------------------:|:-----------------------:|:----------------------------:|:------------:|